IgnatiusesLute/MultiCopy/README.md

-OUTDATED, and ABANDONDED for SuperCopy
+2/9/2026 OUTDATED, and ABANDONDED for SuperCopy which has more functionality

 # MultiCopy
 Extension for chrome.
 Appends each copy together